toulbar2/toulbar2/docs/source/userdoc.rst

 -z=[filename]
-        saves problem in wcsp or cfn format in filename (or "problem.wcsp"/"problem.cfn" if no parameter is given) writes also the graphviz dot file and the degree distribution of the input problem
+        saves problem in wcsp or cfn format in filename (or "problem.wcsp"/"problem.cfn" if no parameter is given) writes also the graphviz dot file and the degree distribution of the input problem (except if using a negative verbosity -v=-1)

 -z=[integer]
         1 or 3: saves original instance in 1-wcsp or 3-cfn format